Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - Chest X-ray

-During treatment you see the doctor every month for the same tests, apart from the CT scan which you have every 2 months.
+During treatment you see the doctor every month for a physical examination and blood tests.
+You have a chest X-ray at 4 weeks and then every 2 months.

 Olaparib is a new drug and there may be side effects we don’t know about yet.
 The most common side effects may include